 Determining if you need to pay the recovery tax

-For every taxable dollar you make over $90,997, your pension will be reduced by 15%.
-Those aged 65-74 who make over $148,451 and those 75 or over who make more than $154,196 are not entitled to this pension at all.
+For every taxable dollar you make over $90,997, your pension will be reduced by 15 cents.
+Those aged 65 to 74, who make over $148,451 and those 75 or over who make more than $154,196 are not entitled to this pension at all.

 The keyword here is “taxable” income — most gifts, inheritances, life insurance policy payouts, and Tax-Free Savings Account (TFSA) withdrawals do not get added to your taxable income and will not affect your OAS.
-On the other hand, salaries, dividends, capital gains, and Registered Retirement Savings Plan (RRSP) withdrawals are taxable and could trigger a clawback.
+On the other hand, salaries, dividends, capital gains and Registered Retirement Savings Plan (RRSP) withdrawals are taxable and could trigger a clawback.

 Who is eligible for OAS?

 You don’t have to currently live in Canada to collect.
 If living outside of Canada, you must have been a Canadian citizen or a legal resident on the day before you left Canada, and have lived in Canada for at least 20 years after turning 18.
 You may also be eligible to collect if the country in which you live has a social security agreement with Canada.
-The other major eligibility factor for OAS is making under $148,451 or $154,196, depending on your age.
+The other major eligibility factor for OAS is whether you’re making under $148,451 or $154,196, depending on your age.

 How OAS clawback is calculated